backdrop-contrib/abt/README.txt

   2. field_abt_access_update is used for setting the update access for your user.
   3. field_abt_access_delete is used for setting the delete access for your user.

+You <em>must</em> add all three fields (view/update/delete).
 Depending on your needs you might consider allowing nodes to be connected to more then one group (taxonomy term).
 In this case you choose select box as the widget and allow multiple selections.
 Here you can also set the default values for nodes.

 ---------
 | Usage |